 WMU's Medieval Institute Publications has launched Past Imperfect, a new series of short-form books that focus on the Middle Ages, are written in scholarly yet edgy and accessible language, and are garnering broad acclaim.

-WMU to offer Chinese Minor at Grand Rapids High School
+WMU Offers Chinese Minor at Grand Rapids High School

-WMU's Extended University Programs and the Department of World Languages and Literatures is proud to announce that they will be offering Chinese courses onsite to students attending Forest Hills Schools.
-Upon entering the 9th grade, students will be able to earn a Chinese minor by the time they graduate high school.
+WMU's Extended University Programs and the Department of World Languages and Literatures offers Chinese courses onsite to students attending Forest Hills Northern High School in Grand Rapids.
+Students will be able to earn a Chinese minor by the time they graduate high school.

-On November 11, 2016, the department and its Classics language section hosted a community marathon reading of Homer's Odyssey.
-Watch and listen to the reading in its entirety and find more information about the event on their website.
+In Nov.
+2016, the department and its Classics language section hosted a community marathon reading of Homer's Odyssey.

 Poetry International Web is featuring the poet Takako Arai along with Dr. Jeffrey Angles' translations of her work.
 On the site are videos showing Arai and Angles reading her work in Japanese and English translation.